-We just received an email to help a fellow job hunter right now navigate a technical assignment.
-For this Podcast, Nkem Nwankwo, Senior Product Manager at BetterCloud, shows us the best practices of how to navigate a technical assignment in an interview.
+We just received an email to help a fellow Product Manager job hunter right now navigate a technical assignment.
+For this blog post, Nkem Nwankwo, Senior Product Manager at Calendly, will show us the best practices of how to navigate a technical case study assignment in an interview.

 Product Gym: Here’s the task.
-Make a payment app for Uber drivers in Brazil
+Make a payment app for Uber drivers in Brazil.

 Nkem Nwankwo: The first step is to ask clarifying questions.
 This is very important.
 For this assignment, we will ask, is this an app within Uber or a 3rd party?